Lyapunov Analysis For Monotonically Forward-Backward Accelerated Algorithms: Introduction

 \subsection{Overview of contributions}

-In this study, building upon the two key observations outlined above, we make the following contributions for the forward-backward accelerated algorithms.
+In this study, building upon the two key observations outlined above, we make the following contributions for the analysis of the forward-backward accelerated algorithms:

+\begin{itemize} \item[(\textbf{I})] In this study, we first highlight that the~\texttt{M-NAG} update is a linear combination of the gradient step and the momentum step in classical~\texttt{NAG}.
+Since two iterative sequences are embedded in a single update, we gain the flexibility to adjust the auxiliary sequence $\{y_k\}_{k=0}^{\infty}$ to ensure that the objective values $\{f(x_k)\}_{k=0}^{\infty}$ are non-increasing.
+Moreover, through the implicit-velocity phase-space representation, we find that recovering the full~\texttt{NAG} scheme from~\texttt{M-NAG} still requires one additional assumption, either the position update or the phase-coupling relation, both of which are independently sufficient.

+\item[(\textbf{II})] A principled approach to constructing Lyapunov functions is outlined in~\citet{chen2022revisiting}.
+When the kinetic energy term is excluded, and building on prior works ~\citep{su2016differential, shi2022understanding, chen2022gradient, li2022proximal} for general convex functions, together with our current analysis for strongly convex functions, we demonstrate that the~\texttt{M-NAG} update alone suffices to derive convergence rates.
+In other words, it is not required to know the full update structure of classical \texttt{NAG}.

-\begin{itemize} \item[(\textbf{I})] In contrast to the previous work~\citep{li2024linear}, we introduce the gradient term to the iterative relation~\eqref{eqn: nag-phase-iteration}, resulting in a new gradient-based iterative relation~\eqref{eqn: nag-phase-iteration-new}.
-This adjustment facilitates the construction of a novel Lyapunov function.
-Unlike the Lyapunov function developed in~\citep{li2024linear}, our new Lyapunov function not only eliminates the kinetic energy, but also guarantees linear convergence for~\texttt{NAG}.
-Moreover, the convergence rate derived from this Lyapunov function is independent of both the parameters of the strongly convex functions and the step size, offering a more general and robust result.
+\item[(\textbf{III})] In contrast to prior work, we introduce a new mixed sequence $\mathbf{S}_k=\mathbf{R}_k - (k+r)s \nabla f(y_k)$, as defined in~\eqref{eqn: mix-new}, replacing the earlier sequence $\mathbf{R}_k$ from~\eqref{eqn: mix-previous}.
+This leads to a new iterative difference, given in~\eqref{eqn: nag-iv-iter-new} or~\eqref{eqn: m-nag-iteration-new}, which facilitates the construction of a novel Lyapunov function.
+This new Lyapunov function not only guarantees linear convergence for \texttt{NAG}, but by eliminating the kinetic energy term, also enables the generalization of linear convergence to~\texttt{M-NAG}.
+Notably, the required starting index admits an explicit expression depending only on the momentum parameter $r$, and is independent of the strong convexity constant, the Lipschitz constant, and the step size.
+Compared to~\citet{li2024linear}, this yields a more general and robust theoretical result.